dalek-cryptography/curve25519-dalek/README.md

 More info [here](https://doc.rust-lang.org/cargo/reference/config.html#buildrustflags).

 Note for contributors: The target backends are not entirely independent of each other.
-The [SIMD backend] directly depends on parts of the the `u64` backend to function.
+The [SIMD backend] directly depends on parts of the serial backend to function.

 ## Bits / Word size